timlabs/uscode/United States Code/TITLE 31-MONEY AND FINANCE/SUBTITLE II-THE BUDGET PROCESS/CHAPTER 11-THE BUDGET AND FISCAL, BUDGET, AND PROGRAM INFORMATION/CHAPTER 11-THE BUDGET AND FISCAL, BUDGET, AND PROGRAM INFORMATION.md

     * (D) advise on the development and applicability of standards governmentwide for program management transparency; and

-    * (E) review the information published on the website of the Office of Management and Budget pursuant to section 1122.
+    * (E) review the information published on a website described in section 1122.

   * (3) MEMBERSHIP.—